realitant/RPS_ai/README.md

 The more games that are played, the more past habits will affect the shift of probabilities.

 There are two versions of the game in this repository: a console based one found in main.Driver and a GUI based one found in gui.GUI.

+It is recommended that users only download the file RPS.jar.
+The packaged application contains functionality not present in the published source code.